uc-cdis/covid19-tools/covid19-notebooks/readme.md

 ### "COVID-19 Data Visualization in Illinois" notebook:

 This notebook provides a snapshot of publicly available data related to COVID-19 in Illinois.
 Graphics illustrate the age/race/gender demographics, total and daily administered vaccine doses, google mobility data and statistical model forecasts on cumulative and daily new COVID-19 cases in Illinois.

+### "3D Coronavirus SARS-CoV-2 Protein Visualization" notebook:

+This notebook provides an example to manipulate coronavirus SARS-CoV-2 DNA sequence, amino acid sequence and use visualization tools to present the three-dimensional (3D) structure of SARS-CoV-2 protein structures interactively.